timwhitlock/twitter-whitewaller/README.md

 `$ node tw.js`

 When running, it pages backwards through your Twitter timeline.
 When you hit an API rate limit, just leave it to wait and it will carry on when it can.
-If it quits the paging will start again.
+If it quits, the paging will start again.
 If it reaches the end of your timeline it can either stop or start again after a delay.